facusapienza21/Fermat-distance/README.md

       Options are:

-      -'FW'    -- Computes the exact Fermat distance using the Floyd-Warshall algorithm.
+      - 'FW': Computes the exact Fermat distance using the Floyd-Warshall algorithm.

-      -'D'     --  Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.
+      - 'D': Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.

-              -'L'     -- Computes an approximation of the Fermat distance using landmarks and k-nn.
+      - 'L': Computes an approximation of the Fermat distance using landmarks and k-nn.

   - k: integer, optional
       Number of nearest neighbors to be considered.